al-jshen/gmestan-examples/README.md

 There are again two examples, [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
 Bring your own data!

 Also provided is a version of the model where RA and Dec. are fixed.
 This model can be found in [`models/h3p-fixed.stan`](models/h3p-fixed.stan).
+This model is recommended when uncertainties in position are small (e.g., from Gaia).

 ## Python